ortus-boxlang/boxlang-docs/language/json.md

 ### Key Casing

-By default Boxlang will convert the keys in a struct to uppercase in the result JSON document:
+By default BoxLang will convert the keys in a struct to uppercase in the result JSON document:

 ```javascript
 person = { name = "Luis Majano", company = "Ortus Solutions", year = 2006};